Teesdale Way Section 5 (Romaldkirk to Barnard Castle)

 Description

 Leaving the woods behind, the trail passes through the farm at Woden Croft.
-The house was once a private academy of the type satirised by Charles Dickens in his novel Nicholas Nickleby much of which is based on locations in Teesdale including the school, Dotheboys Hall.
-Descending gently back to the river, you get a view Percy Myre Rock, high up in the woods on the other side.
-This exposed crag, on the alternative Teesdale Way, offers panoramic views up the dale.
-It’s said that long ago, the lord of the manor fell to his death after mistakenly chasing a stag over the cliff.
+The house was once a private academy of the type satirised by Charles Dickens in his novel Nicholas Nickleby (much of which is based on locations in Teesdale, including the school, Dotheboys Hall).
+Descending gently back to the river, you may get a view of Percy Myre Rock, high up in the woods on the other side (depends on the season though).
+This exposed crag, across the river, offers panoramic views up the dale.
+Legend has it that a lord of the manor fell to his death after mistakenly chasing a stag over the cliff.

-Over Wilden Beck you cross a field where you can physically experience the gentle undulations resulting from medieval rigg & furrow ploughing.
-Further downstream, in the woods, Cotherstone Footbridge spans the River Tees.
-You can switch between the two Teesdale Way trails if you wish though most of the interest is to be found on this side.
-Further downstream still is another footbridge, this time over the River Balder where it joins the Tees.
-The Balder separates the parishes of Hunderthwaite and Cotherstone so the bridge is complete with boundary markers.
+Over Wilden Beck you cross a field where you physically experience the gentle undulations resulting from medieval “rigg & furrow” ploughing.
+A short while later you come to Cotherstone Footbridge over the River Tees.
+You can switch between the two Teesdale Way trails here if you wish though most of the interest is to be found on this side.
+The next footbridge – no more than a hundred metres away – crosses the River Balder almost at its confluence with the Tees.
+The Balder separates the parishes of Hunderthwaite and Cotherstone so the bridge comes complete with boundary markers.

-Cotherstone offers a pub if you want a break; it is perhaps best known for Cotherstone Cheese though none is now made in the village.
-The trail skirts the village up a steep mound on top of which stood Cotherstone Castle (the scant and heavily overgrown remains are on private land).
-It’s undoubtedly a commanding position which offers a superb view over the river (others must have thought so too, judging from a couple of memorials by the side of the trail).
+Cotherstone, which has a cheese named after it (though it’s no longer made in the village), offers a pub if you want a break.
+Otherwise the trail bypasses the village by climbing a steep mound (Hallgarth Hill) on top of which stood Cotherstone Castle (the scant remains are heavily overgrown and on private land).
+It’s undoubtedly a commanding position which offers a superb view over the river.

-After an easy, flat stretch along the wooded escarpment you enter Mill Hill Wood where you’ll find a former sandstone quarry with a handy cave if you’re in need of shelter.
-Woodland gives way to more fields past Cooper House before descending towards Mayhew’s Meadow (it seems that Mayhew was a gamekeeper on the Lartington Estate).
-Next, there’s a brief, dark ascent through the first of the few coniferous plantations on the trail before more fields as you approach Towler Hill farm.
+After an easy, flat stretch along the wooded escarpment – past the Abraham Hilton’s memorial stone – you enter Mill Hill Wood where you’ll find a former sandstone quarry with a handy cave if you’re in need of shelter.
+On the subject of stones this section of the Teesdale Way includes several obvious “erratics”, boulders – usually Shap granite – that have been deposited as a result of glaciation around 20,000 years ago.
+Woodland gives way to more fields past Cooper House before descending towards a nature conservation area, including a distinctive pond, known as Mayhew’s Meadow.
+I’ve read somewhere that Mayhew was a gamekeeper on the Lartington Estate though the hall is recorded as also being in the possession of the Mayhews.

 Into the woods again, you cross the track-bed of the former South Durham & Lancashire Union Railway close to the western end of the demolished Tees Railway Viaduct.
-A steep descent through more coniferous woodland leads to an access road that links with the busy B6277 crossing the Tees via Deepdale Aqueduct Footbridge from which there’s a popular view of Barnard Castle.
+A steep descent through more coniferous woodland (though in 2025 it had been felled) leads to an access road that links with the busy B6277 crossing the Tees via Deepdale Aqueduct Footbridge from where there’s one of the most popular views of the castle.

 Shopping Basket